Medical Toxicology in Industry Webinar: Considerations for PFAS Diagnostic Testing

 To Test or Not to Test: Considerations for Poly- and Perfluoroalkyl Substances (PFAS) Diagnostic Testing in Your Patient

-The Medical Toxicology Foundation invites you to attend an upcoming webinar on October 24, 2024 at 12:00 pm ET.
-In partnership with Bayer as part of the Medical Toxicology in Industry Rotation Program, we are pleased to feature Dr. John Downs presenting "To Test or Not to Test: Considerations for Poly- and Perfluoroalkyl Substances (PFAS) Diagnostic Testing in Your Patient.”
+In partnership with the Medical Toxicology Foundation and Bayer as part of the Medical Toxicology in Industry Rotation Program, we are pleased to feature Dr. John Downs presenting "To Test or Not to Test: Considerations for Poly- and Perfluoroalkyl Substances (PFAS) Diagnostic Testing in Your Patient.”

 This webinar will address the potential health implications of PFAS exposure, the current state of diagnostic methods, and the clinical scenarios where testing may be warranted.
 This webinar is essential for healthcare professionals aiming to make informed decisions in the evolving landscape of PFAS-related health concerns.